MathieuFortune/mathieufortune.github.io/_posts/2017-10-05-what-is-usability.markdown

 Sometimes when user get confused on how to use a product, we want to blame them by saying “He’s a novice at internet”, “It’s his fault to not understand, it’s obvious”.

-As designers it’s our role to make sure users know how to easily use our products.
+As designers, it’s our role to make sure users know how to use our products.
 **A lot of frustration can come down when using a product with poor usability and it might cause to loose our user.**

 {% include lazy-image.html src="/images/dont-make-me-think-cov.jpg" alt="Picture cov book Don't make me think" caption="Don't make me think - Steve Krug" figClass="col-half--right" %}

-To conclude, if you need to explain usability to your grand-parents or someone waiting to take its flight, you can boil down to this expression from the famous book of Steve Krug : “Don’t make me think”.
-Its a really nice way to summarize it and I really encourage you to read this book as its probably the one to go when you want to learn more about usability and human-centered design.
+To conclude, if you need to explain usability to your grand-parents or someone waiting to take its flight, you can boil it down to this expression from the famous book of Steve Krug : “Don’t make me think”.